 I have been caught drink or drug driving.
 Why do I need a lawyer?

 This article is for informational purposes only and not legal advice.
-If you have been charged, you should contact one of our criminal lawyers who are able to provide detailed advice specific to your circumstances.
+If you have been charged with a criminal offence, you should contact one of our criminal lawyers who are able to provide detailed advice specific to your circumstances.

 Article by Cameron Browne